MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_observer.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: mbaldwin
-ms.date: 08/27/2019
+ms.date: 10/29/2019
 ---

 # class mip::ProtectionProfile::Observer
-Interface that receives notifications related to [ProtectionProfile](class_mip_protectionprofile.md).
+Interface that receives notifications related to [ProtectionProfile](undefined).
 This interface must be implemented by applications using the protection SDK

 ## Summary